Java Multithreading Interview Questions and Answers 2024

 1. What is multithreading?

-It is a process of executing multiple threads at the same time.
+It is a process of concurrently executing multiple threads or parts of a program.
 Multithreading is used for multitasking purposes.
 It acquires less memory and provides fast and efficient performance.
-Multithreading's main advantages are as follows:

 2. What is the thread?

 A thread is nothing but a lightweight subprocess.
 It is a different path of execution.
-Each and every thread runs in a different-different stack frame.
+Every thread runs in a different stack frame.
 The process can contain multiple threads.
-Threads share usually the process resources, but still, they execute independently everytime.
+Every thread shares the same memory space.

 3. Differentiate between process and thread.